 After the interview, the consular officer will issue a decision in your case.
 If you are granted an immigrant visa you will receive a Visa Packet containing everything you need to then travel to the United States as a permanent resident.
 The consular officer will instruct you not to open your Visa Packet.
 You will present your Visa Packet to U.S. Customs and Border Protection (CBP) at your port of entry in the U.S. Your foreign passport will be stamped showing that you were admitted as a permanent resident.

 Receiving Your Green Card

 Approximately 45 days after your arrival in the United States you will receive your permanent resident Green Card in the mail.
 While you are awaiting the arrival of your Green Card you can use your foreign passport along with the stamp you received from CBP as proof that you are a permanent resident of the United States.

 Obtaining permanent residence in the United States through Consular Processing is a tedious process that can easily be delayed if there are any errors or omissions in your petitions or applications.
-Barbara Griffin of Williams, Kratcoski & Can is highly skilled in the area of Consular Processing and can assist you in minimizing delays to help bring your loved one or employee to the United States.
+Barbara Griffin of Williams, Kratcoski, Griffin & Can, LLC is highly skilled in the area of Consular Processing and can assist you in minimizing delays to help bring your loved one or employee to the United States.
 Contact us today for a consultation.
 Consultations can be done in both English and Spanish.
 Se habla español.